vttale/serve-stale/README.md

    such TTLs might be encountered, with neither providing an obviously compelling reason as to why having the leading bit set should be treated differently from having any of the next eleven bits set and then capped per Section 4.
-Regardless, treating such a TTL as effectively either an underflow condition or an overflow one has been left to the discretion of the implementers

    Another implementation consideration is the use of stale nameserver addresses for lookups.
 This is mentioned explicitly because, in some